How to Project Manage an Office Move

 Let’s be real.
-It’s exciting to move into a new office!
-At least at first.
-Then reality sets in, all the project managment logistics required come to mind, and then you actually have to organize said new office space and think about how to make office interior design!
+It’s exciting to move into a new office location!
+At least, at first.
+Then reality sets in, all the project management logistics required come to mind, and then you actually have to organize said new office space and think about how to make office interior design!

 Establish a Timeline